Iran war threatens prolonged impact on energy markets as oil prices rise

 Storages in the Gulf filling

-As a result, oil and gas storage at facilities in the Gulf is rapidly filling, forcing oilfields in Iraq and Kuwait to cut oil production, with the UAE likely to cut next, analysts, traders and sources told Reuters.
+As a result of these developments, oil and gas storage at facilities in the Gulf is rapidly filling, forcing oilfields in Iraq and Kuwait to cut oil production, with the UAE likely to cut next, analysts, traders and sources told Reuters.

 “At some point soon, everyone will also shut in if vessels do not come,” a source with a state oil company in the region, who asked not to be named, told Reuters.